mohusah/Machine-Leanring-SAH/CA04/README.md

-# CA04 - Decision Tree Algorithm
+# CA04 - Ensemble Models

 CA04_EnsembleModels_Mohu.ipynb is a python 3.0 notebook program for building Ensemble Classification models predicting income of a person based on different feature variables to be above 50K or below 50K.
 We use Random Forest, AdaBoost, gradient bossting and XG boost techniques

-# About Dataset
+# Data Source

 The dataset is obtained from the Census Bureau and represents salaries of people along with seven demographic variables.
 The following is a description of our dataset: